alexlo703/Alex-s-BlueStampProfolio/index.md

 ![Headstone Image](AlexanderL_(2).jpg)

-# Final Milestone: Modification
+# Final Milestone: Putting Everything Together and Modifications.

+To put everything togehter, I had to attach the raspberry pi and camera to my glass.
+To do this, I first 3D printed out a case that I built for the camera.
+My case allowed the camera to slide into the case, making it easier to attach to the glasses.

-For my final milestone, I plan to make my smart glasses more about sports.
+For my modifications, I plan to make my smart glasses more about sports.
 I started with different types of balls for it to identify.
 To do this, I searched up on google "types of sport balls dataset".
 I was able to find two different data set link in other resources.
 The two dataset combined had about 350+ picture for each types of balls.
 I put all the picture into teachable machines, teaching my model to identify the different types.
 I then use the code below to use the model on my raspberry pi.
 Some challenges I had was that there weren't a lot of pictures and had to find more of it.
 The picture were also not accurate as some of it had other types of balls it in.
 I had to spend time delete all the incorrect images from the model.

 <!--For your final milestone, explain the outcome of your project.
 Key details to include are: